Millville Public School District sending some students home early due to staff shortage

-MILLVILLE, New Jersey (WPVI) -- Starting Monday and lasting through February, secondary students in the Millville Public School District will be going home early.
+MILLVILLE, New Jersey (WPVI) -- Starting Monday, secondary students in the Millville Public School District will be going home early.

+Students at Lakeside Middle School, Memorial High School and Millville Senior High School are on the early dismissal schedule through Friday, Feb.
+25.

 The district's superintendent said an analysis over the past five months found that instruction on the secondary level has been severely impacted due to a lack of substitutes amid the COVID-19 pandemic.